AT-DA/Portfolio/BI Project/Readme.txt

-Before the data warehouse design phase, there must be atleast one data source (for example an OLTP system) So I designed an ERD that acts as the OLTP system database for a fictional electronics retail company that I made up based on some research and my limited experience.
+Before the data warehouse design phase, there must be atleast one data source (for example an OLTP system) So I designed an ERD that acts as the OLTP system database for a fictional electronics retail company that I made up based on some research and my experience.
 The ERD covers 3 main processes.
 Sales, purchasing and order management.
 Based on those 3 processes, 5 fact tables where created.
 The image named BI_Project_Galaxy_Schema in the folder screenshots is a result of combining the 5 fact tables with the conformed dimensions.